ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 Manage test configuration
 =========================

-As community administrator you are responsible with setting up the specifications that your organisations are expected to conform to as well as the test suites to verify this.
+As test bed administrator you are able to work in parallel with community administrators in setting up the specifications that organisations are expected to conform to as well as the test suites to verify this.
 Managing this information is possible through the **Domain Management** screen.
 To access this click on the **ADMIN** link from the screen's header.

 .. figure:: ../screenshots/header_admin.PNG